F1 standings after Azerbaijan Grand Prix as McLaren overtake Red Bull

 Norris finished fourth and took three points out of Verstappen’s title lead, which now stands at 59 points with seven races remaining.

 Piastri claimed his second Formula One victory after passing pole-sitter Charles Leclerc with a thrilling move and holding off the Ferrari driver for the rest of the race to take the win.
-Sergio Perez and Carlos Sainz suffered a dramatic late crash as McLaren took over the lead of the constructors’ championship.
+Sergio Perez and Carlos Sainz suffered a dramatic late crash as McLaren took over the lead of the F1 constructors’ championship from Red Bull.

 See below for the F1 standings after Baku: